THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Waterfall Hike in Hakatea Bay

-This hike was long and we got rained on, muddied, and soaked while fording rivers.
+Also on Nuku Hiva, this hike was long and we got rained on, muddied, and soaked while fording rivers.
 We had fantastic company (the crew of Blue Raven).
-There were ruins to walk through and the valley that contained the waterfall was something out of Journey to the Center of the Earth.
-The large pool gave us a good swim to cool off and the waterfall (the second tallest in the world) beat down on the water in front of us, making it hard to see.
+There were ruins to walk through, and the valley that contained the waterfall was something out of Journey to the Center of the Earth.
+The large pool gave us a good swim to cool off, and the waterfall (the second tallest in the world) beat down on the water in front of us, making it hard to see.